 4. Eliminate what you don’t need

-5. Draw a picture (which is a push in the Common Core State Standards)
+5. Draw a picture (which is often seen in the Common Core State Standards)

 CUBES – or CUBED – Poster Resources